Nishi Honganji Temple in Kyoto

 Jidai Matsuri ("Festival of Ages") (22nd)

 People celebrate with a large parade between Imperial Palace to Heian Shrine the anniversary of the foundation of Kyoto.
 App.
 2000 participants wearing historical costumes from different time periods.
-Enjoy this great festival which last around 2 hours.
+Enjoy this great festival which lasts around 2 hours.
+Illumination event at Kodai-ji (end of October - beginning of December)

 My 100 Best Moments in Japan